SAGUI: SED-based Segmentation of Multi-band Galaxy Images -- Application to JADES in GOODS-South: DATA AVAILABILITY

 \section{DATA AVAILABILITY}

-The \textit{JWST} data used in this analysis are publicly available from the \href{https://archive.stsci.edu/}{Mikulski Archive for Space Telescopes (MAST)}.
+The \textit{JWST}/JADES imaging data used in this analysis are publicly available from the \href{https://archive.stsci.edu/}{Mikulski Archive for Space Telescopes (MAST)} as High-Level Science Products under DOI: \href{https://doi.org/10.17909/8tdj-8n28}{10.17909/8tdj-8n28}.
 Part of the data products presented here were retrieved from the Dawn \textit{JWST} Archive (DJA), an initiative of the Cosmic Dawn Center (DAWN), which is funded by the Danish National Research Foundation under grant DNRF140.